 Scholarships are available to selected students who are motivated toward military service and who are enrolled in ROTC programs.
 Four-year scholarships are awarded to qualified graduating high school seniors.
 Each scholarship pays tuition, laboratory expenses, and an allowance of $420 per month, for the duration of the year.
 All scholarship students get free room and board from the university.

 The mission of the Tuskegee University Army ROTC Tiger Battalion is to commission the future leadership of the US Army and to motivate young people to be better citizens.
 Military Science has been a part of the Tuskegee University curriculum since February 1919, when a Junior Reserve Officer Training Corps (JROTC) unit was established with Captain Russell Smith as the first Professor of Military Science.
 Since progressing to a senior division unit in September 1941, graduates of Tuskegee have gone on to become General Officers.
-Achieving general officer rank in the Army is comparable to attaining a vice presidential position in a major corporation, the highest management levels of career government service, or the position of mayor or city manager of a typical municipality.
-The military accomplishments and contributions of Tuskegee graduates are rivaled by few other institutions.
-The Tuskegee graduate who successfully completes the Army ROTC program begins an Army career not only as a second lieutenant with a highly competitive starting salary, but with a much broader range of responsibility and authority than the graduate embarking on a civilian career.
+Achieving general officer rank in the Army is comparable to attaining a vice-presidential position in a major corporation, the highest management levels of career government service, or the position of mayor or city manager of a typical municipality.
+The military accomplishments and contributions of Tuskegee graduates are rivaled by a few other institutions.
+The Tuskegee graduate who successfully completes the Army ROTC program begins an Army career not only as a second lieutenant with a highly competitive starting salary but with a much broader range of responsibility and authority than the graduate embarking on a civilian career.
 An Army ROTC graduate, four years out of college has earned an annual salary exceeding $88,000.

 The Military Science curriculum is divided into a Basic Course covering the first two years, and an Advanced Course the last two years.

 THE BASIC COURSE is normally taken by the college student in his/her freshman and sophomore years.
 As an alternative, a student may fulfill Basic Course requirements by attending a four-week summer camp between his/her sophomore and junior years.
 The first two years prepare and qualify the student for the Advanced Course.
-The instruction in the freshman year is known as Military Science I, requires two hours per week (one classroom and one leadership lab period), and allows one credit hour per semester.
+The instruction in the freshman year is known as Military Science I requires two hours per week (one classroom and one leadership lab period), and allows one credit hour per semester.
 The purpose of this instruction is to introduce the student to fundamental military knowledge: military customs and traditions; familiarization with basic weapons, equipment, and techniques; military organization and functions; and the techniques of leadership, management, and command.
-The best qualified men and women who successfully complete the Basic Course are selected for the Advanced Course that leads to an Army officer's commission.
+The best-qualified men and women who successfully complete the Basic Course are selected for the Advanced Course that leads to an Army officer's commission.

 Two-Year Program -- A basic four-week summer training period after the sophomore or junior year replaces the Basic Course required of students in the traditional four-year program.
 When a student with two years of college has been selected for the program and has successfully completed the Basic Summer Training Camp, he/she is eligible for the ROTC Advanced Course in his junior and senior years.
 The Advanced Course, which leads to an officer's commission, is the same for students in either the four-year program or the two-year program.
-Additionally, there are two other options for students to qualify for the Advanced Course if attendance to the four-week Basic Summer Training Course is not feasible due to Academic requirement, athletic camps, etc.
+Additionally, there are two other options for students to qualify for the Advanced Course if attendance to the four-week Basic Summer Training Course is not feasible due to Academic requirements, athletic camps, etc.

 Follow the link to learn more about the Basic and Advance Summer Training Camp https://www.cadetcommand.army.mil/basic.aspx